mi-lieux : traductions de paysages

 Invitations in and around Paris for the release of the French translation of “Plants for the People : a modern guide to plant medicine” by Erin Lovell Verinder.

-wild plant walks
+wild plant walks and ateliers

 By paying attention to their characters and investigating into their stories together, we bring groups to walk and encounter wild plants within a wider landscape.
 We harvest and make illustrated booklets to leave a trace of the encounter.

 Village de Balaguier d’Olt, 2019 – 2021